Boron nitride: Physical

 The partly ionic structure of BN layers in h-BN reduces covalency and electrical conductivity, whereas the interlayer interaction increases resulting in higher hardness of h-BN relative to graphite.
 The reduced electron-delocalization in hexagonal-BN is also indicated by its absence of color and a large band gap.
 Very different bonding – strong covalent within the basal planes (planes where boron and nitrogen atoms are covalently bonded) and weak between them – causes high anisotropy of most properties of h-BN.

 For example, the hardness, electrical and thermal conductivity are much higher within the planes than perpendicular to them.
 On the contrary, the properties of c-BN and w-BN are more homogeneous and isotropic.

 Those materials are extremely hard, with the hardness of bulk c-BN being slightly smaller and w-BN even higher than that of diamond.
 Polycrystalline c-BN with grain sizes on the order of 10 nm is also reported to have Vickers hardness comparable or higher than diamond.
 Because of much better stability to heat and transition metals, c-BN surpasses diamond in mechanical applications, such as machining steel.
 The thermal conductivity of BN is among the highest of all electric insulators (see table).

 Boron nitride can be doped p-type with beryllium and n-type with boron, sulfur, silicon or if co-doped with carbon and nitrogen.
 Both hexagonal and cubic BN are wide-gap semiconductors with a band-gap energy corresponding to the UV region.
 If voltage is applied to h-BN or c-BN, then it emits UV light in the range 215–250 nm and therefore can potentially be used as light-emitting diodes (LEDs) or lasers.

-Little is known on melting behavior of boron nitride.
+Little is known of the melting behavior of boron nitride.
 It degrades at 2973 °C, but melts at elevated pressure.